Arkansas Negligence Laws

 Arkansas Negligence Law at a Glance

-Under Arkansas statute, damages are awarded in proportion to the plaintiff's contributions to his or her own injuries.
-But if the plaintiff is at least as responsible for the injuries as the defendant, he or she may not recover any damages.
-This is typically referred to as "contributory" negligence.
+Under Arkansas statute, damages are awarded in proportion to the plaintiff's contributions to their own injuries.
+But if the plaintiff is at least as responsible for the injuries as the defendant, they may not recover any damages.

 Additional details about how Arkansas handles negligence claims are listed in the following chart.
 See FindLaw's Negligence section for more articles.